nmemranhussain/titanic-logistic-rf-models/README.md

 - **Version of the Modeling Software:** scikit-learn 1.x

 ### Hyperparameters or Other Settings of the Model
-The following hyperparameters were used for the Logistic Regression model:
+The following hyperparameters were used for the 'logistic regression' model:
 - **Solver:** lbfgs
 - **Maximum Iterations:** 100
 - **Regularization (C):** 1.0